TÜRKIYE

 your expert tour leader

-Dr Lauren Mackay is an historian specialising in the Early Modern World.
+Lauren is an historian specialising in the Early Modern World.
 She holds B.Mus from the Sydney Conservatorium of Music/University of Sydney, Australia, a Masters of History from the University of New England, and PhD from the University of Newcastle, Australia.
 Lauren's research frequently takes her to different countries around the world, including Turkey, Austria, Italy, Slovenia, France, and Belgium.

 Read full bio >

-tour itinerary
+tour ITINERARY

-Istanbul (4 nights), Cappadocia, (3 nights), Konya (1 night), Pamukkale (1 night), Kuşadası (3 nights),
+Istanbul (4 nights), Cappadocia (3 nights), Konya (1 night), Afyonkarahisar (1 night), Kuşadası (3 nights),

 Included meals are shown with the letters B, L and D